slmnv5/pepelats/doc/euclid_drum.md

 sd : 13, 8, 0, 0
 ~~~

+This drum type also uses WAV sound samples as described [here](./pattern_drum.md)
-This drum type is similar to IOS application Ruismaker which has great user manual explaining it all.
+It is implemented in IOS application 'Ruismaker' which has user manual explaining it all.